-Ashley Rhodes-Courter is the quintessential American success story.
-Born to a single teen mother, by the age of 3 Ashley was in Florida’s foster care system where she spent almost ten years being shuttled between 14 homes—some quite abusive—before being adopted from a Children’s Home at the age of twelve.
+Ashley Rhodes-Courter, MSW, is the quintessential American success story.
+Born in 1985 to a single teen mother, by the age of 3 she was in Florida’s foster care system where she spent almost ten years being shuttled between 14 homes—some quite abusive—before being adopted from a Children’s Home at the age of twelve.

 Despite her ordeal, she excelled in school because she believed that, “my education was the one thing nobody could take from me.”
 Early in her life she felt compelled to advocate for herself and the other children she lived with, particularly in the abusive foster homes.

 Her efforts and academic achievements landed her Eckerd College’s Trustee Scholarship where she graduated with honors and ahead of schedule earning a double major in Communications and Theater and a double minor in Political Science and Psychology.
 Ashley then went on to earn a Master’s Degree in Social Work from the University of Southern California.